TomHedges/JG.CharityDonationLookup/README.md

 _This project created in a Windows 10, VSCode 1.33 environment_

-1. Clone this repo
+1. Clone this repo (`git clone https://github.com/TomHedges/JG.CharityDonationLookup.git`)
+2. Enter the approraite folder (`cd JG.CharityDonationLookup`)
-2. Create a [JustGiving Developer](https://developer.justgiving.com/) account to obtain an `appId`
+3. Create a [JustGiving Developer](https://developer.justgiving.com/) account to obtain an `appId`
-3. Rename 'src/constants/api_key.change_to_just_js' to 'src/constants/api_key.js' (change only file extension)
+4. Rename 'src/constants/api_key.change_to_just_js' to 'src/constants/api_key.js' (change only file extension)
-4. In the renamed file, replace `YOUR_JG_API_KEY` with the `appId` from step 2.
+5. In the renamed file, replace `YOUR_JG_API_KEY` with the `appId` from step 2.
 Save and close file.
-5. Install dependencies with 'npm install'
+6. Install dependencies with `npm install`
-6. Run in dev mode with 'npm start' - go to [http://localhost:4000](http://localhost:4000)
+7. Run in dev mode with `npm start` - go to [http://localhost:4000](http://localhost:4000) in your web browser of choice
-7. Run tests (Jest/Enzyme) with 'npm test'
+8. Run tests (Jest/Enzyme) with `npm test`
    - Note: Some tests currently return the message: 'Warning: Each child in a list should have a unique "key" prop.'
 However, this error appears out of context (related to Components containing no Lists or Arrays), and is not displayed when used in-browser.
 Potentially a bug in the testing framework.

 ## Key details: